3-leaves-grass/MGTV-MLT/README.md

 In the formula, $S_i$ refers to the weighted composite score, $T_i$ stands for timestamp accuracy, $F_i$ represents format compliance.
 Timestamp accuracy evaluates whether subtitle segments maintain stable alignment with video timecodes; format compliance verifies that punctuation, line breaks, layout structure and final subtitle delivery format conform to specifications.

-Automated evaluation results are aggregated at the global and language-specific levels to generate overall average scores, language-specific average scores and statistics of structural anomalies.
-With standardized datasets, unified metrics and consistent evaluation standards, we can objectively compare the applicability of different translation pipelines for film and television subtitle scenarios.

 ### Steps
 #### Step 1